RasyadiAbdoellah/spotjournal/README.md

 - Work on version 3 backend/frontend
 - work on stretch goals e.g. maps API.

+## Bugs to fix
+- Fix jitter that happens when a user message appears.
+Consider overlaying alerts.
+- Figure out how bootstrap does z-index.

 ## Future Improvements

-- Fix jitter that happens when a user message appears.
-Most likely solution would be modify the message size.
 - Add CRUD frontend functionality for second resource.
 - Change create place functionality to work with a map API.